 It connects the Lower and the Upper Town every day from 6:30 AM to 10 PM.
 It runs every ten minutes and the price of a one-way ride is €0,66.

-However, when we last visited, we got to ride it for free – probably it was some sort of a special occasion.
+However, when we last visited, we got to ride it for free – so expect special occasions to offer free access.

 However, since the city is not that large and it’s extremely walkable, the options listed above – such as the tram and buses, but also the free options will be more than enough to have you travel around Zagreb easily and very cheap.